0xsequence/sequence-unreal/README.md

 ### Example SendTransaction
 ##### Used to send a transaction / perform contract calls
-Note: if you want call contracts with the Raw type you'll want include the header `#include "ABI/ABI.h"` in order to use the ABI to encode the data for a contract call.
+Note: if you want call contracts with the Raw type you'll want to include the header `#include "ABI/ABI.h"` in order to use the ABI to encode the data for a contract call.

 	const FFailureCallback OnFailure = [=](const FSequenceError& Error)